Shire Cruisers Boating Holiday FAQs

 There is more information in the manual and cruising guides on your boat.
 When you start your canal boat holiday we will give you a thorough briefing on the waterway and your boat.
 One of our experienced staff will show you how to handle the boat and work the first three locks on your journey.

-Check out our boat hire training and Handover Procedure - it's Quality Assured by the British Marine Federation.
+Check out our boat hire training and Handover Procedure - it's Quality Assured by British Marine.

 Which route should we choose?